alisariyer/alisariyer/README.md

-# Hi Everyone
+# Hello World!

-I'm Ali Sariyer.
+### I'm Ali Sariyer.
 IT Manager, Programmer, Web Developer and Designer.
-I'm very curious on web development and web application.
+### I'm very curious on web development and web application.

 - 👋 Hi, I’m @alisariyer
-- 👀 I’m interested in web development, python and web applications.
+- 👀 I’m interested in **web development, python and web applications**.
-- 🌱 I’m currently learning javascript...
+- 🌱 I’m currently learning deeply web development.
-- 💞️ I’m looking to collaborate on python and web projects...
+- 💞️ I’m looking to collaborate on Python app, web development and _Django applications_.
 - 📫 How to reach me: from alisariyer@gmail.com

 <!---